Ward 14 Construction & Transit Updates

 The TTC is conducting work at the intersection of Strathmore & Linnsmore to make Greenwood Station accessible.

-Construction is expected to finish in mid-2025 once the new elevators are in service.
+Major work is expected to finish this year, which is when the new elevators currently under construction are scheduled to be in service.

 View the latest Greenwood Station project updates.
 Learn more about the project here.